 At first we filled our days with trips to town for lunch, antiquing, a visit to the public library for library cards, outings to photograph old barns.
 Then we found ourselves sleeping later, waking to the sun slanting through the upstairs windows or a woodpecker tapping.
 We’d rise and fall into a simple routine.
 Stove to stoke.
 Coffee beans to grind.
 Oranges to peel and cut up for breakfast.
 Eggs to fry or oatmeal to simmer with raisins.
 Toast to make.
 After breakfast we’d drift to our separate spaces to pay bills, do dishes, write, reflect.
 Early afternoon we’d look around and notice the chores to be done inside and out.
 Apples to pick.
 Wood to chop.
 Pine needles to rake before the first snow.
 An old wasp’s nest to remove from the eaves.
 Apple Butter to make.
 Tomatillos to chop into salsa.
 Sheets to hang on the line.
 Dinner to prepare.
 And so the days began to take on a comfortable shape.

 Today the Golden Glow below the porch need rescuing.
 Tall and gangly they sway in the late-summer breeze tangling their skinny necks, whispering sisters once their bright gold heads lock together.
 A big windstorm knocked them down two nights ago.
 Most summers just a heavy rain will do it.
-We head out together with green tape, bending and gathering, holding fistfuls of stalks together while the other ties.
+We head out together with saved twine and green tape, bending and gathering, holding fistfuls of stalks together while the other ties.
 They are taller than we are, like sheaves of wheat now.
 I gather the broken ones for a jar on the kitchen windowsill.

 August is gone and summer with it.
 I feel it in the air.
 Sheaves of Golden Glow are just one of the signs.
 I find myself thinking already of soups for supper, and this afternoon, biscuits.
 I tie my apron on and retrieve the leftover baked sweet potato from the fridge.
 The pastry cutter rasps against the stainless steel bowl as I cut butter into flour, sugar, and baking powder.
 I stir in the mashed sweet potato and milk, then pat the soft dough into a circle on the floured cutting board.
 My thoughts go to Grandma as I cut biscuits, remembering the dusting of flour on her aproned belly as she’d leaned into this same board to lift rolled crusts into pie plates.
 I slide the pan in the oven.